Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 "Agent" GameObjects.
 The base Agent object has a few properties that affect its
 behavior:

-* **Brain** — Every Agent must have a Brain.
-The Brain determines how an Agent makes decisions.
-All the Agents in the 3D Balance Ball scene share the same Brain.
+* **Behavior Parameters** — Every Agent must have a Behavior.
+The Behavior determines how an Agent makes decisions.
+More on Behavior Parameters in the next section.
 * **Visual Observations** — Defines any Camera objects used by the Agent to observe its environment.
 3D Balance Ball does not use camera observations.
 * **Max Step** — Defines how many simulation steps can occur before the Agent